Starnino/Doctor-Finder/README.md

 Our main purpose is to connect people in a way quickly and simply to the health specialists that they need.

 Doctor Finder is an app that helps you to find the health specialists that you need.
-You can search doctor using the map or doing and easily and efficiently research choosing the field that you prefer.**You are not satisfied?
+You can search doctor using the map or doing and easily and efficiently research choosing the field that you prefer.
+<br> <br>
+**You are not satisfied?
 You want more?** We are the only one that have the Social Advice!

 With our feature **Social Advice** you can search a doctor that have visited one of your friend, came from Facebook, Google+ and other social networks and see the feedback given by your friends and.. if you trust your friends trust in that doctor!